40 years later, a dwindling band of Iran hostages awaits a promised payment

 “What he suffered was a disgrace,” said Morefield, who lives in Cary, N.C.
 “He lost peripheral vision in one eye from being thrown against a wall.
 He never went a full night [of sleep] again.
 We lived with the aftereffects forever.”

-Her husband always believed Iran should be held accountable, she added, both as punishment for an act of prolonged cruelty and as a deterrent to potential copycats tempted to humiliate the United States again.
+Her husband always believed Iran should be held accountable, she said, both as punishment for an act of prolonged cruelty and as a deterrent to potential copycats tempted to humiliate the U.S. again.

-After years of fruitless legal battles against Iran, the 2015 law was enacted as a solution.
+After the fruitless legal fight against Iran, the 2015 law was finally enacted as a solution.
 It set up a special fund for victims of “state sponsors of terrorism,” a term currently limited to Iran, North Korea, Syria and Cuba.
 The fund collects money from sanctions, asset seizures and other actions against those countries and apportions it to victims approved by the Justice Department.

 “That statute passed by Congress is the best example I know of the adage that no good deed goes unpunished,” said attorney Kenneth Feinberg, who administered the fund as an outside special master until 2020.